 There is free parking, and you can also enter the observation tower in the replica castle tower and the historical museum for free.

-If you go to Iwasaki Castle from the parking lot, you will see a promenade that takes you down to the dry moat, Suikinkutsu in Ninomaru Umade, and the ruins of earthworks and wells.
+Approaching Iwasaki Castle from the parking lot, you'll find a promenade that leads down to the dry moat, a suikinkutsu water fountain in the Ninomaru horse-shed, and remnants of earthworks and wells.

-You can learn about the history of Iwasaki Castle and its surroundings at the Iwasaki Castle History Memorial Museum and inside Iwasaki Castle.
+You can learn about the history of Iwasaki Castle and the surrounding area at the Iwasaki Castle Historical Memorial Museum and inside the castle.

-What's more, the castle seal would cost over 300 yen at other castles, but in the case of Iwasaki Castle it was 200 yen.
+What's more, while the castle seal at other castles would cost over 300 yen, it was only 200 yen at Iwasaki Castle.

 The castle ruins have been turned into a park, and there is a memorial hall and a restored castle tower, which are well worth seeing.
 The remains of the dry moat and turrets are still in good condition, so it was a fun place to look around.